MRChemSoft/nmqc-2025/content/program.md

 weight = 3
 +++

-The Book of Abstracts is available for download in PDF format at the following link <a href="firstname-lastname.docx" download="firstname-lastname.docx" class="btn">here</a>.
+The Book of Abstracts is available for download in PDF format at the following <a href="Book-of-Abstracts.pdf" download="Book-of-Abstracts.pdf" class="btn">link</a>.

 ![](Program_NMQC_2025_Final.png)